murphye/spring-boot-hardened-java-container/README.md

 alias dive="docker run -ti --rm  -v /var/run/docker.sock:/var/run/docker.sock wagoodman/dive"
 dive docker.io/murphye/spring-boot-chainguard-demo
 ```
-When using `dive` you will see 5 image layers, and you can examine which layers are storing the dependencies,
+When using `dive` you will see 5 layers for the image built with Jib, and you can examine which layers are storing the dependencies,
 configurations, and the Spring Boot application itself.
 The bottom layer will be the JRE base image.

 ## Optional: Jib Build and Push Image to Repo